gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 2        | 1                     | 0                  | Data sampled on falling edge and shifted out on rising edge.
 3        | 1                     | 1                  | Data sampled on rising edge and shifted out on falling edge.

 A common point of confusion is what clock phase (CPHA) means for data sampling/shifting for the different clock polarities.
-I have seen many sites and diagrams online which state that a clock phase of `0` means that data is sampled on the rising edge.
+I have seen many sites and diagrams online which state that a clock phase CPHA of `0` means that data is sampled on the rising edge (this is only true is CPOL is also 0).

 The following diagram gives a graphical representation of the different CPOL and CPHA settings.
 Bits on the MOSI and MISO lines are always sampled half-way between the transitions.
 For CPHA=0 this means data is sampled on clock edges 1, 3, 5, e.t.c and for CPHA=1 data is sampled on clock edges 2, 4, 6, e.t.c.

 {{% img src="cpol-and-cpha-diagram.png" width="800px" caption="Diagram showing the different behaviours for different CPOL and CPHA settings." %}}

 Below shows an example of a single-byte transfer with CPOL=0 and CPHA=0.
 The master sends the data `0xA1` and the slave sends `0x75`.
+Data is sampled at the dotted red vertical lines.

-{{% img src="example-transmission-cpol0-cpha0.png" width="800px" caption="Example single-byte transfer with CPOL=0 and CPHA=0.
-Master sends 0xA1, slave sends 0x75." %}}
+{{% img src="example-transmission-cpol0-cpha0.png" width="800px" caption="Example single-byte transfer with CPOL=0 and CPHA=0 (Mode 0).
+Master sends 0xA1, slave sends 0x75.
+Data is sampled at the dotted red vertical lines." %}}

+And now for comparison, let's see what it would look like if we transmitted the same data but with CPOL=1 and CPHA=1 (Mode 3):

+{{% img src="example-transmission-cpol1-cpha1.png" width="800px" caption="Example single-byte transfer with CPOL=1 and CPHA=1 (Mode 3).
+Master sends 0xA1, slave sends 0x75.
+Data is sampled at the dotted red vertical lines." %}}

 The standard defines these different modes to allow for greater variability in the master and slave devices that can use SPI.

-### What Is The Idle State?

-The idle state is defined as the periods when:

-* CS is high and transitioning to low at the start of a transmission
-* CS is low and transitioning to high at the end of a transmission

 {{% note %}}
 Many devices do not support all four SPI modes.
 It is common (especially for slave devices) to only support two of the four modes.